dime-coin/electrum-docs/faq.rst

 ----------------------

 The gap limit is the maximum number of consecutive unused addresses in your deterministic sequence of addresses.
-Electrum uses it in order to stop looking for addresses.
-In Electrum 2.0, it is set to 20 by default, so the client will get all addresses until 20 unused addresses are found.
+Electrum-Dime uses it in order to stop looking for addresses.
+In Electrum-Dime 1.0, it is set to 20 by default, so the client will get all addresses until 20 unused addresses are found.